Struggling to convert your leads into paying customers?

 As you click on its pricing page, the site will welcome you with influencer testimonials, sales deals, and a money-back guarantee badge.
 Even if you decide to try out a plan, OptinMonster will try to hurry you with its limited-deal timer.

 In other words, OptinMonster applies every trick in the book to persuade its prospects.

 OptinMonster’s incredible copy is its sales funnel winning feature.

 Backlinko is owned by well-known SEO expert Brian Dean, who runs emails to sell his courses.

 Brian practices a straight and narrow sales funnel for Backlinko.
 Send a series of nurturing emails followed by sales emails to get enrollments.
 Simple.

 Initially, of course, Brian generates qualified leads through SEO marketing and his blog content.
 But once you subscribe to the email, Brian regularly shares a newsletter brimming with SEO tips and actionable links leading to his product.

 You must be wondering why a marketing guru would pick such a basic, and according to some, rather obsolete sales technique for his business?

-The truth is sales emails still influence 59% of the lead’s buying decisions.
+The truth is, sales emails still influence 59% of lead buying decisions.
 A personalized sales email makes people feel nurtured, increasing the chances of conversions.